-Down Imaging Transducers: A downward slant is not required for Down Imaging Transducers.
+Down Imaging® Transducers: A downward slant is not required for Down Imaging Transducers.
 Adjust the running angle so that the transducer is parallel to the water and submerged in the water.

+Adjusting the Initial Transducer Angle

-- 1 Leading edge (the edge closest to the transom of the boat). - 2 One click too high: the transducer is tilted out of the water and cannot maintain a sonar signal. - 3 Trailing edge (the edge farthest away from the boat). - 4 Correctly aligned: the transducer side seam is parallel with the water line. - 5 One click too low: the deeper the transducer is in the water, the more likely that a rooster tail of spray will be generated at high speeds.
-You also risk the transducer being struck and damaged by objects in the water, so make sure that the transducer is as high as it can be and still be submerged in the water. - 3.
-Continue to adjust the transducer assembly until the bracket is also level from port to starboard (horizontally level as you look at the transducer from behind the boat) (see Adjusting the Horizontal Transducer Angle).
+1 Leading edge (the edge closest to the transom of the boat)

+maintain a sonar signal.

+3 Trailing edge (the edge farthest away from the boat).

+4 Correctly aligned: the transducer side seam is parallel with the water line.

+- 5 One click too low: the deeper the transducer is in the water, the more likely - 3.
+Continue to adjust the transducer assembly until the bracket is also level behind the boat) (see Adjusting the Horizontal Transducer Angle).